theman-oj10/CareerSync/docs/DeveloperGuide.md

 ![Interactions Inside the InternshipLogic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `InternshipDeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
 </div>

 How the `InternshipLogic` component works:

 1. When `InternshipLogic` is called upon to execute a command, it is passed to an `InternshipDataParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `InternshipLogicManager`.
+1. This results in a `InternshipCommand` object (more precisely, an object of one of its subclasses e.g., `InternshipDeleteCommand`) which is executed by the `InternshipLogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).<br>
+1. The command can communicate with the `InternshipModel` when it is executed (e.g. to delete a person).<br>
-   Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
+   Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `InternshipModel`) to achieve.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `InternshipLogic`.

 Here are the other classes in `InternshipLogic` (omitted from the class diagram above) that are used for parsing a user command: